stevenvegar/CTF-Tools/INECTFArena/OperationShadowCloud/README.md

 When the script finishes enumeration, provides a summary of successful commands and their output size generated from each one.
 Providing a list for further manual enumeration.
 <img src="/INECTFArena/OperationShadowCloud/images/4_summary.png" width=70%>

 If additional options are provided, helps to narrow the enumeration and information extraction process.
-As shown below, ` --service "s3" ` indicates the specific service to enumerate, also ` --options "--bucket stvg4r-test1" ` indicates to the script that can execute every command that has the "--bucket" parameter.
+As shown below, ` --service "s3" ` indicates the specific service to enumerate, also ` --options "--bucket stvg4r-test1" ` indicates to the script that should execute every command that has the "--bucket" parameter.
 <img src="/INECTFArena/OperationShadowCloud/images/5_service.png" width=70%>

 At the end, shows a list of the successful commands, including any additional options provided.